Carbohydrazide

 Carbohydrazide is the chemical compound with the formula OC(N2H3)2.
-It is a white, water-soluble solid.
+It appears as a white solid that is soluble in water, but not in many organic solvents, such as ethanol, ether or benzene.
 It decomposes upon melting.
 A number of carbazides are known where one or more N-H groups are replaced by other substituents.
 They occur widely in the drugs, herbicides, plant growth regulators, and dyestuffs.

 Production

 Industrially the compound is produced by treatment of urea with hydrazine: